School of Computing and Design

 Statement of Purpose

-Include a 1000-2000 word Statement of Purpose (statement of educational and professional goals) that demonstrates your writing ability.
+Include a 1000-2000 word Statement of Purpose (statement of educational and professional goals) that demonstrates your writing ability and interest in the program.

 Letters of Reference